 The Legal Aid (Scotland) Act 1986 [section 10], as amended from time to time by the Advice and Assistance (Financial Limit) (Scotland) Regulations 1993, prescribes an initial limit as amended by the 1993 regulations.
 This is the amount of money available to cover your fees and outlays before asking us for an increase in the level of authorised expenditure, depending on the nature of the advice and assistance that you are providing.

-The financial limit regulations [regulation 3(c)] prescribe two separate initial limits of £35 and £90 for summary criminal advice depending on the circumstances in which the advice is given.
+The financial limit regulations [regulation 3(c)] prescribe three separate initial limits of £50 and £115 for summary criminal advice depending on the circumstances in which the advice is given, and £215 for a solemn case.

 Where the advice and assistance relates to: